ammrlhkm/3a-cnn-zybo/README.md

 # System-On-Chip (SoC) Integration Project

 The main objective of this project is to design and implement a complete hardware (HW) and software (SW) processing system to execute a Convolutional Neural Network (CNN).
-The final deliverable is a functional implementation on a Xilinx FPGA board (Zybo Z7) that integrates a live camera feed for input and an on-screen display for the output.
+The final deliverable is a functional implementation on a Xilinx FPGA board (Zybo Z7-20) that integrates hardware acceleration for real-time image classification on the CIFAR-10 dataset.

+This project covers the full design cycle:
+1. **Algorithmic Development**: Python reference model and C++ fixed-point translation.
+2. **HLS Optimization**: Transition from C++ to optimized RTL using Mentor Catapult HLS.
+3. **SoC Integration**: Hardware/Software co-design in Vivado and Vitis.
+4. **Validation**: Real-time testing via UART with a dedicated Python tool.

-## Architecture
+## CNN Architecture

 ```
 Input: 24×24×3 RGB image